In the guide

 No person shall cause or permit any injury or unnecessary suffering to an animal in a market, nor transport animals in a way likely to cause injury or undue suffering.
 Owners and keepers (including those with temporary responsibility such as market operators) have a duty of care to ensure animals are protected at all times.
 Animals must be protected from pain, suffering, injury and disease.
 This basic duty of care applies in all situations, including while at market.

-The owner of any calf in a market, or their agent, must remove it from the market within four hours of the last calf being sold in the auction that day.Back to top
+The owner (or their agent) of any calf under 12 weeks old in a market, must remove it from the market within four hours of the last calf being sold in the auction that day.Back to top

 Calves must not be lifted or dragged by the head, neck, ears, horns, legs, feet or tail.
 Calves must not be muzzled or tied up.
 The requirement not to cause injury or suffering by any means is also applicable to the handling of calves.